NathS04/policy_copilot_submission/docs/report/Final_Report_Draft.md

 Asai, A., et al. (2024).
 Self-RAG: Learning to Retrieve, Generate, and Critique. *arXiv preprint arXiv:2310.11511*.

 Bohnet, B., et al. (2022).
 Attributed Question Answering: Evaluation and Modeling for Attributed Large Language Models. *arXiv preprint arXiv:2212.08037*.

+Gao, L., et al. (2023).
+RARR: Researching and Revising What Language Models Say, Using Language Models. *Proceedings of ACL*.

+Ji, Z., et al. (2023).
+Survey of Hallucination in Natural Language Generation. *ACM Computing Surveys*.

+Karpukhin, V., et al. (2020).
+Dense Passage Retrieval for Open-Domain Question Answering. *Proceedings of EMNLP*.

+Lewis, P., et al. (2020).
+Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks. *Proceedings of NeurIPS*.

+Liu, N.F., et al. (2023).
+Lost in the Middle: How Language Models Use Long Contexts. *TACL*.

+---

+## Appendix A: Self-appraisal

+### A.1 Critical Evaluation
+The project succeeded in building an "Audit-Ready" system.
+The shift from "answering everything" (B2) to "answering reliably" (B3) was challenging but successful.
+-   **T1 (Ungrounded Rate)**: Successfully minimized via citation enforcement.
+-   **T2 (Abstention)**: Achieved >80% accuracy on unanswerable queries in strict modes.
+-   **T3 (Recall)**: Reranking proved effective at surfacing the correct gold paragraph.

+The primary weakness is the brittleness of heuristic verification.
+While deterministic, it misses nuanced support.

+### A.2 Ethics and Professional Issues
+-   **Automation Bias**: Users may blindly trust the "Verified" tag.
+The UI explicitly labels answers as "generated".
+-   **Privacy**: RAG is safer than fine-tuning privacy-wise, as document access can be controlled at retrieval time (though not implemented here).
+-   **Accountability**: The log-everything architecture allows post-hoc auditing of why an answer was given or refused.

+---

+## Appendix B: External Materials
+*See separate file `Appendix_External_Materials.md`.*